dandouglas/dandouglas/README.md

 I am a Senior Engineer at a FinTech startup called [KodyPay](https://kodypay.com) and specialise in Mobile App Development.
 I love the challenge of architecting large complex code-bases.

-⚡ Fun fact: I used to be a survival instructor for the Royal Navy and once taught Sir Lenny Henry how to survive for his round the World yacht trip.
+⚡ Fun fact: I am an ok guitar player but a much better chilli grower!

 <!--
 **dandouglas/dandouglas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.